slawinski/a-basic-movie-database/README.md

 ## Acknowledgments

-This app would never come to existence if it wasn't for netguru and their demanding junior dev recruitment process which I failed miserably.
+This app would never come to existence if it wasn't for netguru and their demanding junior dev recruitment process which I've failed miserably.